 (d) any other purpose ancillary or beneficial to a gas processing project purpose;

-“LA Act” means Land Administration Act 1997;
+LA Act means Land Administration Act 1997;

-“LA Act Minister” has the meaning given to “Minister” in the LA Act section 3(1);
+LA Act Minister has the meaning given to “Minister” in the LA Act section 3(1);

-“the Agreement” means the Gorgon Gas Processing and Infrastructure Project Agreement, a copy of which is set out in Schedule 1, and includes the Agreement as varied from time to time in accordance with its provisions;
+the Agreement means the Gorgon Gas Processing and Infrastructure Project Agreement, a copy of which is set out in Schedule 1, and includes the Agreement as varied from time to time in accordance with its provisions;

-“the reserve” means class A reserve no. 11648 comprising the whole of Barrow Island that is reserved under the LA Act section 41 for the purpose of conservation of flora and fauna.
+the reserve means class A reserve no. 11648 comprising the whole of Barrow Island that is reserved under the LA Act section 41 for the purpose of conservation of flora and fauna.

 4. Notes not part of the law